 With two prior DUI convictions, a third DUI involving a BAC of .16% and higher is considered a third-degree felony.
 Under Pennsylvania law, the courts will typically impose the statutory minimum sentence of:

-Besides getting charged with an offense for operating a vehicle while under the influence of alcohol, you can also face charges for the following offenses:
+Besides getting charged with operating a vehicle while under the influence of alcohol, you can also face charges in Chester County, PA for:

-If a driver is charged with DUI because of driving under the influence of any controlled substance, then Pennsylvania law imposes those same categories of punishments that apply to drivers with the highest BAC impairment level.
+If a driver is charged with drug-related DUI because they were under the influence of controlled substances, then Pennsylvania imposes the punishments that apply to drivers with the highest BAC impairment level.

-Those under the age of 21 face harsher BAC standards when it comes to drunk driving in Pennsylvania.
-If you are under the legal drinking age and get behind the wheel of a car with a BAC of .02% or higher, you will be charged with a DUI.
+If you are under the legal drinking age and get behind the wheel with a BAC of .02% or higher, you will be charged with a DUI.

-Depending on the facts of your case, your criminal history (or lack thereof), and several other factors, other penalties you might face for a DUI include:
+Depending on the facts, your criminal history (or lack thereof), and other factors, you’ll face a license suspension, possible time in custody, and a permanent conviction on your record.

-Under the Commonwealth’s law pertaining to Accelerated Rehabilitative Disposition (ARD), the court must impose driving suspensions based on the following BAC ranges:
+Under the law, the court must impose driving suspensions based on the following BAC ranges:

-Under Pennsylvania’s DUI laws, certain types of drivers may be subjected to the penalties normally reserved for those convicted of enhanced BAC levels, even if the BAC is not in a high category.
+Some drivers in Pennsylvania may be subjected to the penalties normally reserved for those with elevated BAC levels, even if their BAC is not in a high category.
 Examples of these types of drivers include:

-What many people who are charged with drunk driving fail to realize is that there are a number of non-statutory consequences of a conviction.
-If you are a teacher, doctor, or other licensed professional, you could lose your ability to practice your chosen career.
+What many people fail to realize about DUIs in Chester County, PA is that there are various non-criminal consequences of a conviction.
+If you are a teacher, doctor, or other licensed professional, you could lose your ability to practice your profession.
 Depending on your family situation, you could lose custody of your children.
 To avoid these harsh consequences, reach out to a drunk driving attorney today.

 Recommend him 110 %